 Close relationships are enjoyable to both parties and it is usually evident to others in body language and a multitude of other ways, so, while not always so, the distress of one party is often evident.
 Staff will generally intervene in any situation if they suspect it is not consensual or is causing distress to one of the parties.
 When the relationship becomes intimate it needs to occur in a private place.

 If you as a resident are beginning a new intimate relationship it is vital to ensure that the other person involved is agreeable to this.
-If your partner is in a dementia care facility, recognizes you as the partner, can indicate to you if they want to be intimate with you (or not), and is enjoying this intimacy then it is not likely to cause concern to health professionals or staff.
+If your partner is in a dementia care facility, recognises you as the partner, can indicate to you if they want to be intimate with you (or not), and is enjoying this intimacy then it is not likely to cause concern to health professionals or staff.
 Consent can be a tricky issue particularly where dementia is concerned.

 As there are vulnerable people in residential care anyone considered to have knowingly taken advantage of another person will face the consequences of their actions just as they would in the wider community.

-While this research article What counts as Consent?* is lengthy and in depth it teases out the difficulties and complexity surrounding the issue of consent. (*2020 Mark Henrickson, Principal Investigator School of Social Work, Massey University Catherine Cook, Co-Investigator School of Nursing, AUT University Vanessa Schouten, Co-Investigator School of Humanities, Massey University Sandra McDonald Ngäti Whätua, Te Uri o Hau Co-Investigator Narges (Nilo) Atef Project Manager College of Health, Massey University)
+While this research article What counts as Consent? is lengthy and in depth it teases out the difficulties and complexity surrounding the issue of consent.

 Sexual Health

 Viagra has played a part by raising the profile of the sexuality of older people.
-If you have concerns about sexual performance or other issues pertaining to sexual health please see your doctor.
+If you have concerns about sexual performance or other issues pertaining to sexual health see your doctor.

 Finally